juanhdzma/NewSetup/README.md

-# 🖥️ PC Setup Step-by-Step Guide
+# 🖥️ Guía Paso a Paso para Configurar un PC Nuevo

 ---